thriveweb/deking-new/content/services/single-service2.md

     podImage: /images/uploads/2.jpg
     podLink: ''
     podsTitle: Replacing old Patios
+  - podDescription: >-
+      Insulated roofing offers a clean and simple alternative to conventional building methods with many advantages including:

+      * Pre painted with a choice of colours

+      * Insulated core to stop reflective heat and dampen noise from rain.

+      * Ceiling like underside

+      * Ability to add lighting and fans

+      The Cooldek roofing sheets come in 2 roofing profiles: Classic (Trim deck) and Corrugated with a total of 8 colours to choose from to match your home.
+3 thicknesses of 50mm, 75mm, and 100mm allow for spans from 5100mm to 7200mm without the need for additional beams.
+The ceiling is available in 3 profiles: Smooth, V-Line, and Silkline with 3 colours of Off White, Alpine White, and Classic Cream
+    podImage: /images/uploads/patios-verandah-carport-outback-cooldek-27.jpg
+    podsTitle: Insulated Roofing
 videoTitle: Stratco advertising that we built!
 videoURL: ''
 bannerTitle: Easter Special Free Egg Chair